 In both organisations literacy programs the emphasis is not only on financial aspects of banking, borrowing and saving but on business creation and business knowledge.
 In these countries people often have to create their own jobs and therefore they need and get more training around all aspects of business.

-All training programs are delivered in communities, in ways that make sense to the audience receiving the information.
+All training programs are delivered in communities in ways that make sense to the audience receiving the information.
 Often people will attend the same training module more than once to really understand it.
 Language and descriptions are very literal so that everyone can understand the concepts and be empowered to act.
-They learn that change happens by serious of small steps that are repeated and importantly they also learn together as a community.
+They learn that change happens by a series of small steps that are repeated and importantly they also learn together as a community.

 In regard to impact, the savings rates as a result of both initiatives are very impressive.
 The level of loan defaults are low.
 The level of community engagement amongst the businesses with people supporting each other is amazing to witness.
 Job creation, improvements in health, well being, economic improvements of individuals, families, communities and regions can be demonstrated.